ZakHolliman/Rust/Notes/Examples/Sum of Squares/Sum of Squares.md

 }
 ```

-This can be done a bit more
+This can be done a bit more succinctly using some Rust features such as `match` statements.

 # Program 2
 ``` Rust